Miles Simon: Post-playing career

 In 2005, Simon was announced as an assistant coach under his collegiate head coach Lute Olson at his alma mater winning the conference championship and reaching the Elite Eight in March 2005.
 He remained an assistant coach until May 2008, when it was announced by the Arizona athletics department that his coaching contract would not be renewed.

-Simon worked with ESPN as an analyst.
+Simon later worked with ESPN as an analyst after his time with Arizona ended.

 On June 27, 2017, he joined the Los Angeles Lakers as an assistant coach.

 In 2021, he was named the head coach of the Los Angeles Lakers' development team, the South Bay Lakers, in the NBA G League.

+On June 17, 2023, it was reported that Simon was hired as an assistant coach for the Phoenix Suns under head coach Frank Vogel.
+The hiring, alongside the rest of the Suns' newest coaching staff, was made official on June 21, 2023.
+Simon would later be fired alongside the rest of Frank Vogel's coaching staff (outside of David Fizdale) on May 12, 2024, following the replacement of Vogel with Mike Budenholzer.